akann/events-booking/README.md

 ## Conclusion

 The application works as specified.
 If I spent more time I would have considered storing data in redis differently.
 Replacing the whole event each time is possibly not the best way to handle the event data.
+Also, would possibly handly expiry with redis EX.